iltuoconsulenteit/DocCropper/UPDATES.md

 # Updates

+## 2025-08-27
+- Login module only activates when license checking is enabled, preventing unprotected enterprise use.

 ## 2025-08-26
 - Linux tray icon now shows its command menu by handling icon clicks through the run loop.